 The WHO defines health economics as “the connection between health and the resources needed to promote it.
 Resources here involve not just money, but also people, materials and time, which could have been used in other ways.
 The underlying issue is that while the needs may be indefinite – for health, food, shelter, etc. – the resources to satisfy them are finite”.
 Consideration of the economic implications of translational research within constrained resources is clearly very important and we are keen to raise awareness of this topic amongst the Oxford BRC research community.

-Details of the courses on offer are given below – if you would be interested in attending, please download and complete the application form (at the bottom of this page) in order to be entered for consideration for funding.
-The closing date for funding applications is 28th February 2018.
+Details of the courses on offer are given below – if you would be interested in attending, please complete the attached application form in order to be entered for consideration for funding.
+The closing date for funding applications is 17th April 2019.

 Introduction to Health Economic Evaluation (1 day)